 No wonder our Virtual Guitarist users have been asking for a matching Virtual Bassist ever since, and even more so since we launched the Virtual Drummer series in 2017.
-The Virtual Bassist series - ROYAL, ROWDY and MELLOW - complements the drummers and guitarists and - if you own a bundle - will allow you to build a complete rhythm section.
+The Virtual Bassist series complements the drummers and guitarists and - if you own a bundle - will allow you to build a complete rhythm section.

 Like the Guitarists, the Bassists are a whole new development with newer technology.
-They are designed to offer lots of improvements over the original while even easier to use and sounding even better.
+They are designed to offer lots of improvements over the original while being even easier to use and sounding even better.

-Since their launch in late 2018 they've been one of our most successful product series, and with this Version 2 we hope to make them even more fun and productive for you.
+Since their launch in late 2018 they've been one of our most successful product series, and we hope to make them even more fun and productive for you.

-You and us
+You and Us

-Virtual Bassist ROWDY was built by musicians for musicians.
-We at UJAM are a pretty diverse bunch - from DJ to guitarist to weekend producer to Oscarawarded Hollywood composer.
+Virtual Bassist SLAP was built by musicians for musicians.
+We at UJAM are a pretty diverse bunch - from DJ to bassist to weekend producer to Oscar-awarded Hollywood composer.
 We build every product for ourselves, and, like you, we're all users of Virtual Bassist too.